-In a context where the distinction between “ernste Musik” (serious music) and “Unterhaltungsmusik” (entertainment music) was ossified and a great deal of German opposition to jazz existed, some of it a carryover from National Socialist anti-jazz ideology, Berendt had spent much of the late 1940s and 1950s attempting to legitimate jazz as an art music, and to fence off “true” jazz from popular music, especially the Schlager.
-This included doing so in the journal Merkur in mid-1953 in a public debate with Theodor W. Adorno, the prominent Frankfurt School critical theorist and a notorious Leftist opponent of jazz (Adorno 1953; Berendt 1953).
+In a context where the distinction between ernste Musik (“serious music”) and Unterhaltungsmusik (“entertainment music”) was ossified and a great deal of German opposition to jazz existed, some of it a carryover from National Socialist antijazz ideology, Berendt had spent much of the late 1940s and 1950s attempting to legitimate jazz as an art music and to fence off “true” jazz from popular music, especially the Schlager.
+This included doing so in the journal Merkur in mid-1953 in a public debate with Theodor W. Adorno, the prominent Frankfurt School critical theorist and a notorious leftist opponent of jazz.
 In the early 1960s, the bossa nova fad and its popularity in Germany seemed as if it might undo that hard work.
-In his first major printed piece on the bossa nova, in the May 1963 edition of twen, Berendt walked a difficult line; essentially, he praised Brazilian bossa nova, whilst damning (with faint praise) the majority of North American bossa novas.
-According to Berendt, Brazilian protagonists such as Gilberto and Jobim made a jazz-like music and had no interest in the commercial music industry.
-On the other hand, in North America the Bossa had become “a business [proposition …] such as there had not been for a long time in jazz.”
-Whilst defending “true” jazz, he could afford to be slightly charitable towards the bossa nova:
+In his first major printed piece on the bossa nova, in the May 1963 edition of twen, Berendt walked a difficult line; essentially, he praised Brazilian bossa nova while damning (with faint praise) the majority of North American bossa novas.
+According to Berendt, Brazilian protagonists such as Gilberto and Jobim made a jazzlike music and had no interest in the commercial music industry.
+On the other hand, in North America the bossa had become “a business [proposition] such as there had not been for a long time in jazz.”
+While defending “true” jazz, he could afford to be slightly charitable toward the bossa nova:

-As a listener and critic of jazz you can certainly have reservations about the bossa nova, but the musical listener who has an interest in something being played on the Schlager programmes from which (s)he doesn’t have to immediately flee in disgust has no reservations.
-(Berendt 1963)
+As a listener and critic of jazz you can certainly have reservations about the bossa nova, but the musical listener who has an interest in something being played on the Schlager programs from which (s)he doesn’t have to immediately flee in disgust has no reservations.

-How then to deal with the respectable jazz musicians like Stan Getz—or in the German context the saxophonists Hans Koller and Klaus Doldinger—who were involved in this fad?
-Here was a case of musicians doing what they liked, independent of the jazz pope’s opinions.
+How then to deal with the respectable jazz musicians such as Stan Getz – or in the German context saxophonists Hans Koller and Klaus Doldinger – who were involved in this fad?
+Here was a case of musicians doing what they liked, independent of the Jazz Pope’s opinions.
 Berendt was initially inclined to see in musicians like these a certain opportunism at a time when jazz sales were not healthy.
-However, he had changed his mind, suggesting that they were simply attracted to the charms of the bossa nova (Berendt 1963).
-And so he could, with a clean conscience, promote the record that twen was then marketing: a recording of proto-bossa made by the North American jazz guitarist Charlie Byrd in the mid-1950s.
-The title of this record “Brasilien.
-Jazz und Poesie –– so begann Bossa Nova” (Brazil.
+However, he had changed his mind, suggesting that they were simply attracted to the charms of the bossa nova.
+And so he could, with a clean conscience, promote the record that twen was then marketing: a recording of proto-bossa made by North American jazz guitarist Charlie Byrd in the mid-1950s.
+The title of this record, Brasilien.
+Jazz und Poesie – so begann Bossa Nova (Brazil.
 Jazz and Poetry – thus began the bossa nova) hinted at the “influência do jazz” stance he would take in 1966, when he returned to appropriations of the bossa nova.
-On the whole, however, Berendt maintained arm’s length from these activities during the early 1960s.
+On the whole, however, Berendt maintained arm’s length from these activities in the early 1960s.